Jengamon/Disandria/README.md

 PugiTMX is a TMX map parser, written in C++ (obviously), based on the PugiXML parser.
 I wrote it to see if I could.

+## Changelog --Starting a Version 0.1a--

+Version 0.1a:
+	-- Added Input Manager
+	-- Formatted code using astyle to kde standards (a.k.a. making the code look nice) -- Started Falcon CEGUI module
+	-- Started Falcon DisandriaAPI
+	-- Redid Mapping Algorithm

 **Thank you for your interest in Disandria!**